ADGEfficiency/data-science-south/content/lessons/git.md

 **Branches allow you to work on multiple features or bug fixes in parallel without affecting the main development branch**.

-A branch is given a human readable name like `lang:shell-session:amazing-new-feature` or `lang:shell-session:fix-the-bug`.
+A branch is given a human readable name like `amazing-new-feature` or `fix-the-bug`.

 ### Creating a New Branch

-A branch is created using the `lang:shell-session:$ git branch` command and can be switched between using the `lang:shell-session:git checkout` command.
+A branch is created using the `$ git branch` command and can be switched between using the `git checkout` command.

 When a branch is created, it is based on the current state of the codebase, and it includes all the commits up to that point.